Skip links

 Uses and Applications

-• Pharmaceuticals: In the pharmaceutical industry, it’s used as a pH adjuster and stabilizer in a variety of medications, including effervescent tablets and oral solutions.
+The pharmaceutical industry uses it as a pH adjuster and stabilizer in a variety of medications, including effervescent tablets and oral solutions

 Reviews